 visit the Goa Lawah temple, believed to be a protection from the dark spirits of the sea.
 Moreover, in the cave there, many bats love to take refuge;

-visit the village of Tenganan, where the native inhabitants are still faithful to the ancient traditions of the place and where therefore you can see a glimpse of the Bali of the past;
+Visit the village of Teng nan.
+Where the native inhabitants are still faithful to the ancient traditions of the place and where therefore you can see a glimpse of the Bali of the past;

 visitTirtaGangga, which literally means: water from the Ganges.
 It is therefore a place of great importance for the Hindu Bali inhabitants.

 - Nusa Penida